Title and statement of responsibility area

 Physical description area

-2.25 metres of textual records and other material.
+2.25 m of textual records and other material.

 Title proper of publisher's series